Richie Cunningham (American football)

-Early years
+Early life

 Cunningham attended Terrebonne High School, where he competed in football, baseball, tennis and track.
 As a senior, he contributed to the school winning the 1989 baseball district title.

 He accepted a football scholarship from the University of Louisiana at Lafayette.
 He was the team's kickoff specialist in his first 2 seasons.

 As a junior, he became the team's starter at placekicker, making 5-of-11 field goals.
 He hit a 50 and a 46-yarder in a 13-12 win against Northern Illinois University.

 As a senior, he made 8-of-10 field goals attempts and 15-of-15 extra points attempts.
 He had a 49-yard field goal in a 17-14 win against Western Kentucky.
 He made a career-high 3 field goals against the University of Tulsa.

 He finished his college career after making 13-of-21 field goal attempts and 31-of-32 extra points, for a total of 70 points.

 In 2021, he was inducted into the Bayou Region Athletic Hall of Fame.